Gender-based violence affecting children and youth on the move

-The increased movement of children and families across Europe, the heightened vulnerabilities associated with this, and the variation in the response suggests the need for more consistent training for social workers and NGOs involved with migrant families.
+The increased movement of children and families across Europe, the heightened vulnerabilities associated with this, and the variation in official and unofficial responses suggests the need for more consistent training among social workers and NGOs working with families on the move.

-This e-learning module has been designed to help you understand the cahllenging policy and practice environments in which social work practitioners and NGO workers increasingly find themselves when working with families in tranit from a variety of countries with diverse cultural backgrounds and complex needs.
+This e-learning module has been designed to help professionals and students understand the challenging policy and practical environments in which social workers and NGO staff must operate.
+It addresses the complexity of working with people from diverse cultural backgrounds with a variety of needs.

 - Describe international policy and practice frameworks relating to children on the move and the obligations they place on the member states

 - Describe the main elements of the asylum process and reflect upon the role of professionals within this system